SERVING HONORABLY AT ARLINGTON

 heroes to rest in the sacred soil of Arlington.

-For almost 71 years Arlington Committee members have been attending funerals for Airman being buried at Arlington Cemetery.
+For 71 years the Arlington Committee members have been attending funerals for USAF veterans at Arlington National Cemetery.

-The idea for this important committee was first conceived when Gladys Vandenberg, the wife of the second Chief of Staff, General Hoyt Vandenberg, saw an Airman being buried with only the Chaplain and bugler in attendance.
-She vowed that family would always be present when Airmen were laid to rest and began attending funerals herself.
+Gladys Vandenberg, the wife of the second Chief of Staff of the Air Force, General Hoyt Vandenberg, witnessed airmen being buried with only a Chaplain and bugler in attendance.
+She vowed that “No Airman Would Be Buried Alone,” and ensured that the Air Force family would always be present when any Airman was laid to rest.

-Soon she recruited her friends to help and formed the Arlington Committee of the Air Force Officers’ Wives Club in November of 1948.
+Soon she recruited her friends to help in an increasingly demanding commitment, and formed the Arlington Committee of the Air Force Officers’ Wives’ Club in November of 1948.

 We are honored to walk in the footsteps of Gladys Vandenberg, and know that many years from now others will be carrying on the legacy.

-Orientation for new members is held in the spring and fall if there are vacancies to be filled.
-An extensive training program must be satisfactorily completed before a new member is placed on the substitute list or assigned to a regular ½ day.
+Orientation and training for new members is held when there are vacancies on the Committee.
+Completion of an extensive training program must be satisfactorily completed before a new member is placed on the committee.